quickbasic

 Snippet from Wikipedia: QuickBASIC

 Microsoft QuickBASIC (also QB) is an Integrated Development Environment (or IDE) and compiler for the BASIC programming language that was developed by Microsoft.
-QuickBASIC runs mainly on DOS, though there was also a short-lived version for the classic Mac OS.
+QuickBASIC runs mainly on MS-DOS, though there was also a short-lived version for Classic Mac OS.
 It is loosely based on GW-BASIC but adds user-defined types, improved programming structures, better graphics and disk support and a compiler in addition to the interpreter.
 Microsoft marketed QuickBASIC as the introductory level for their BASIC Professional Development System.
 Microsoft marketed two other similar IDEs for C and Pascal, viz QuickC and QuickPascal.

 BASIC Programming Language: BASIC Programming Fundamentals, BASIC Programming Language Inventor - BASIC Language Designer: John G. Kemeny and Thomas E. Kurtz of Dartmouth College on May 1, 1964; Applesoft BASIC, Microsoft BASIC, QuickBASIC, QBasic, FreeBASIC, Endless Loop - The History of the BASIC Programming Language (Beginner's All-purpose Symbolic Instruction Code) by Mark Jones Lorenzo, Legacy Language, BASIC keywords, BASIC Bibliography, Awesome BASIC; (navbar_basic)